Adam Duvall Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in MLB.

-- The Dodgers' 4.21 team ERA ranks 15th among all league pitching staffs.
+- The Dodgers have a 4.24 team ERA that ranks 16th among all league pitching staffs.

-- Dodgers pitchers combine to rank 12th in baseball in home runs given up (146 total, 1.1 per game).
+- Dodgers pitchers combine to surrender 149 total home runs at a clip of 1.2 per game (to rank 14th in the league).

+- Ferguson (7-3 with a 3.19 ERA and 54 strikeouts in 48 2/3 innings pitched) makes the start for the Dodgers, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.